Competitive rates

 These accolades highlight our firm's strong reputation, deep legal expertise, and consistent results in representing clients across complex contested wills and estate litigation matters.

 Disputes over wills commonly occur during a distressing, uncertain period when families are grieving and unsure of what happens next.
-You might be uncertain if a will is fair, valid or truly reflects the deceased person's wishes.
-At Armstrong Legal, we help clients manage these sensitive matters with clear advice, care and practical guidance.
+You could be doubtful that the will is fair or valid or that it matches the true wishes of the deceased.
+At Armstrong Legal, we guide clients through such sensitive matters with clear advice, sensitivity and practical guidance.
 We're a national law firm with more than 30 years of experience, and we have helped Australians with serious legal matters across several areas, including family law.
 In matters of contested wills, our team helps clients clarify their rights, obligations and the steps ahead with professional, empathetic guidance.
-Our lawyers specialise in contested wills, working only in this area of law to provide dedicated support during complex estate disputes.
-Through open, transparent communication, we endeavour to make clients feel heard and informed from the outset.
-We put your interests first and provide clear guidance so you can make confident decisions, which is helpful when you're researching "Not Adequately Provided For In Will Vic" or "Inheritance Dispute Attorney Vic".
-Doyle's Guide, one of Australia's most trusted legal directories, has even featured our Contested Wills & Estates team and named us a Recommended Wills & Estates Litigation Law Firm from 2021 to 2025.
+Our contested wills lawyers specialise solely in this area of law to offer focused support during challenging estate disputes.
+We communicate openly and honestly to ensure that clients feel listened to and updated from the start.
+We put your interests first and provide clear guidance so you can make confident decisions, which is helpful when you're researching "Not Adequately Provided For In Will Vic" or "Left Out Of Will Vic".
+Doyle's Guide, one of Australia's most trusted legal directories, has even recognised our Contested Wills & Estates team and has acknowledged us as a Recommended Wills & Estates Litigation Law Firm from 2021 to 2025.

 To get started with Armstrong Legal, reach out to us to speak with a contested wills lawyer about your situation.
-Alongside your relationship to the deceased, your lawyer will ask about the will's terms and why the dispute arose.
-This initial conversation lets the team establish whether you plan to contest a will, challenge a will or defend a will from a claim.
-To illustrate, if you choose to challenge a will, the team can look into concerns about capacity, pressure, fraud or whether the will complied with legal requirements.
-Conversely, if you need to defend a will, your lawyer can help you respond to the claim and protect the estate's interests.
-At Armstrong Legal, we understand that upfront legal fees can place extra pressure on people during estate disputes, making you hesitant to ask about "Can A De Facto Contest A Will" or "Challenge Will Lawyers".
-For certain family provision claims, we may offer "No Win No Fee" arrangements, with eligibility considered on a case-by-case basis.
-Pay-at-End arrangements may also be available in certain estate litigation matters, depending on your situation and entitlement to part of the estate.
-If you have enquiries about topics related to "contest a will lawyer gold coast" or "estate dispute attorney melbourne", contact us and set an appointment with a lawyer today.
+Besides your relationship with the deceased, your lawyer will question the will's terms and the reason for the dispute.
+In the initial discussion, the team will seek to understand whether your aim is to contest, challenge or defend a will against a claim.
+As an example, if you want to challenge a will, the team can examine issues such as lack of capacity, pressure, fraud or failures in complying with the legal process.
+Alternatively, where you need to defend a will, your lawyer can help you mount a response to the claim and safeguard the estate's interests.
+At Armstrong Legal, we understand that upfront legal fees can place extra pressure on people during estate disputes, making you hesitant to ask about "Family Provision Law Firms Brisbane" or "Defending A Will Contest Between Siblings".
+In select family provision matters, we may provide "No Win No Fee" options, assessing eligibility per case.
+Pay-at-End arrangements may also be an option in particular estate litigation matters, depending on your personal circumstances and entitlement to the estate.
+If you have enquiries about topics related to "how long have you got to contest a will" or "eligible person to contest a will victoria", contact us and set an appointment with a lawyer today.

 Disclaimer: No win no fee eligibility is assessed on a case by case basis